Nare5hkumars/Diabetes-Predicition-Web-App/Diabetes-Prediction-Web-App-main/README.md

 📝 [Resume](https://github.com/Nare5hkumars/RESUME/blob/main/Nare5hkumar.pdf)<br>

-💪 "The only limit to our realization of tomorrow is our doubts of today."<br><br>
+💪 "The only limit to our realization of tomorrow is our doubts of today".

 ⭐ Pronoun: He/Him